 Are you interested in bringing your sociological expertise to a public audience and policymakers?
-Following are some resources to support these important efforts.
+The following are some resources to support these important efforts.

 Be an ASA Media Resource

-ASA maintains a database with information about sociologists who are interested in communicating with the media.
+ASA maintains a database of sociologists interested in communicating with the media.
 We use this when reporters request interviews with experts for their stories and to proactively offer names of experts on timely topics to journalists.
-If you are interested in serving as a media resource, join the database (requires login as an ASA member).
-For additional information, contact the Communications Department at [email protected] or (202) 247-9873.
+If you are interested in serving as a media resource, please contact the Communications Department at [email protected] or (202) 247-9873.

 Write a Letter to the Editor or an Op-ed